wez/wezterm/docs/shell-integration.md

 You can find some [examples for various shells in the wezterm repo](https://github.com/wez/wezterm/tree/main/assets/shell-integration).

-In the most recently nightly builds the Fedora and Debian packages automatically activate shell integration for Bash and Zsh.
+Starting with version 20210314-114017-04b7cedd, the Fedora and Debian packages automatically activate shell integration for Bash and Zsh.

 If you're on another system, more information on how these escapes work